GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 View plaintext passwords with Wireshark and TCPdump
 =====

-- Ensure that Wireshark is open on your ubunutu host and capturing traffic on the docker container adapter that was previously identified.
+- Ensure that Wireshark is open on your ubuntu host and capturing traffic on the docker container adapter that was previously identified.

 - On the client start a telnet session, but when prompted for the password type “mydoghasfleas” (you know this password is incorrect).